 Getting a holiday DUI is not a good way to celebrate the season.
 It can be very dangerous, expensive, and make for a difficult future in your career and personal life.
-As a Clearwater criminal defense attorney, Dean Tsourakis has been helping clients for many years.
+As a Clearwater DUI attorney, Dean Tsourakis has been helping clients for many years.
 He understands the potentially life-altering consequences and has some advice on how to avoid a holiday DUI in the first place.

 How to Avoid A Holiday DUI in Florida